 My research focuses on the intersections of the histories of science, technology, and the environment during the Cold War.
 I am particularly interested in histories that transcend traditional geopolitical and geographical boundaries, and in the human and non-human actors that traverse, resist, and/or collapse these boundaries.
-My current research falls into the following programs.
+My current research falls into the following main programs.

 Environmental History of Near Earth Space

 My primary research program explores changes over time in the nearest reaches of outer space, particularly the region between the nebulously defined upper atmopshere and the Moon.
 My first book project, tentatively titled Space Junk: The Environmental History of Earth Orbit, reveals how humankind mutually shaped and was shaped by new access to this strange, unruly, invisible global resource, and the roots of an international consciousness of near-Earth space as a natural environment at risk from the first moments of the Space Age.
 I focus on the rise of a system of waste in orbit around the planet.
 The artifacts colloquially known as "space junk" have inspired as much conflict along the dialectic of waste and utility as more familiar, terrestrial forms of waste.
 The space environment itself--popularly understood as the antithesis of the natural, external to the biosphere itself--has played a role in the movement of these artifacts, bringing states, legal regimes, and even bodies into unexpected, perilous contact during the Cold War and into recent history.

 Republican Motherhood and Extraterrestrial Futurity